Monomial warm inflation revisited: Introduction

 This work also contains three appendices.
 In App.\,\ref{matrices} we present a more efficient implementation of the Fokker-Planck formalism.
-It gives the same results as the one discussed in Sec.\ref{sec:perturbations}, but saves some computation time.
+It gives the same results as the one discussed in Sec.\ \ref{sec:perturbations}, but saves some computation time.
 In App.\,\ref{app:statistics} we discuss the statistical limitations of the Langevin approach.
 This illustrates the need of solving the system of stochastic differential equations for the fluctuations a large number of times in this approach to obtain a sufficient precision.
-Finally, in App.\,\ref{app:reheating} we perform an analytical description of the dynamics of the Universe after warm inflation.
+In App.\,\ref{app:reheating} we perform an analytical description of the dynamics of the Universe after warm inflation.
 This discussion informs our method to relate the fiducial scale of the CMB to the number of e-folds of inflation.
+Finally, in App.\,\ref{app:stochasticv2}, we follow the stochastic inflation approach introduced in Ref.\,\cite{Ramos:2013nsa} and show that a careful analysis yields results consistent with linear perturbation theory, and also with our stochastic inflation approach of Sec.\,\ref{sec:stoch} as well as our analytical approach of Sec.\,\ref{sec:analyticalestimates}.
+We identify a source of discrepancy between our results and those presented initially in Ref.\,\cite{Ramos:2013nsa}.

 Throughout the paper we set $c=\hbar=k_{\rm B}=1$.